HGU-55 / EEU-2/P

 The yellow helmet identifies the pilot (he always had his helmets customized by paining them yellow) in the backseat of a Mirage III DS as the same in charge of the TARAN / HM-55 Falcon live firing in Holloman, New Mexico, in the mid-‘60s.

 Working for the Federal Procurement Agency GRD (Gruppe für Rüstungsdienste - Armament Services Group), he wears the typical GRD modified orange CWU-27 flight suit, an USAF 425th Tactical Fighter Training Squadron patch sewed on its left shoulder.

 The task of the 425th, based at Williams AFB, Arizona, was to train allied and foreign F-5 E/F pilots for both air combat and air to ground missions.

 Created after the “Mirage scandal”, The GRD (now armasuisse) was (is) in charge of the evaluation/ tests of flying equipment.

 Despite the Mirage not capable of carrying atomic weapons, at the begin of the ‘80s the GRD was tasked to evaluate the ergonomics of the PLZT flash goggles, intended to be provided as a possible standard pilot eye protection in case of nuclear conflict.

 As the program was not considered a priority, GRD missions of other kind, such as technical flights and evaluation of other equipment were "exploited" in order to carry on the required tests.

-Typically installed on HGU-2(26) or HGU-55, for helicopter flights the goggles were fitted to a Gueneau 316 helmet.
-(Sadly, no pictures available)
+Typically installed on HGU-2(26) or HGU-55, for helicopter flights the goggles secured to a Gueneau 316 helmet.
+(Sadly, no pictures available...)